symfony-cmf/create-bundle/README.md

 What is this?
 =============

-<b>This Bundle currently is a gigantic security hole, since it doesn't attempt to check any permissions and does not cleanup or validate the content (XSS attacks, ...).</b>

 The main goal is to eventually support tools to easily output Entity/Document instances as RDFa inside HTML, as well as map them back from JSON-LD for processing.